craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 ## Opportunity Attack
 When a creature **Moves** away from an opponent, unless they have **Disengaged**, they present their opponent with a chance to strike; an *Opportunity Attack*.
 By spending their Reaction, the second creature can make one Melee Weapon Attack against the first.

-A creature triggers an *Opportunity Attack* when they voluntarily **Move** outside their opponent's 'Engagement Range', the area they can **Reach** with whatever they're holding.
+A creature triggers an *Opportunity Attack* when they voluntarily **Move** outside their opponent's 'Engagement Range', the area they can *reach* with whatever they're holding.

 ## High Ground
 When a creature makes an **Attack** against an opponent that is below them by 5' or more, that **Attack** is made with **Advantage**.